figure

 The resulting title does not include the figure number.

 Create two figures, and then create a line plot.
-By default,
+The figures appear as

 command targets the current figure.